RaffaeleBerzoini/NERONE/README.md

 Set up the evaluation board as stated [here](https://github.com/Xilinx/DPU-PYNQ).

-Copy the `deployment_directory` directory to your board with `scp -r deployment_directory/ root@root@192.168.1.227:~/.` assuming that the target board IP address is 192.168.1.227 - adjust this as appropriate for your system.
+Copy the `deployment_directory` directory to your board with `scp -r deployment_directory/ root@192.168.1.227:~/.` assuming that the target board IP address is 192.168.1.227 - adjust this as appropriate for your system.

 You could also directly copy the folder to the board SD card

-On the board execute open the `NeroneRidingPynq-Classification.ipynb` or the `NeroneRidingPynq-Segmentation.ipynb` for classification and segmentation, respectively and execute it.
+On the board open `NeroneRidingPynq-Classification.ipynb` or `NeroneRidingPynq-Segmentation.ipynb` for classification and segmentation, respectively, and execute it.
 Your quantized and compile model is now executing on the FPGA!

 ## Asjustment Options

-Please keep in mind that both in the `quantize.py` file and in the `.ipynb` files images are loaded based on our tests.
+Please keep in mind that both in the `quantize.py` file and in the `.ipynb` files images are loaded and preprocessed based on our tests.
 You might want to change that.
-In all files you can proceed exactly as you did for training and inference on gpu/cpu.
+In all files you can proceed exactly as you did for training and inference on GPU/CPU without worrying about being working on an FPGA.

 ## Our models